Ergonomic Works

 * Setup: Repeat the process from Step 2, but position the camera on your left side for a thorough ergonomic assessment.

-* What to Show: Same as the right side view to ensure consistency in your remote ergonomic evaluation.
+* What to Show: Maintain the same view as the right side to ensure consistency in your remote ergonomic evaluation.

 4. Close-Up of Keyboard and Mouse Placement

-* Setup: Capture a photo from directly above your desk, looking down at your keyboard and mouse as part of your ergonomic assessment.
+* Setup: Capture a photo from directly above your desk for your ergonomic assessment, ensuring you focus on your keyboard and mouse as part of the workstation evaluation process.

 * What to Show:

-* The placement of your keyboard and mouse on your desk is essential for a proper workstation evaluation.
+* The placement of your keyboard and mouse on your desk is essential for an effective workstation evaluation.

 * Focus: This setup is instrumental in assessing wrist position and identifying potential strain points.